sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Contact your company and try to get emails of other Waterloo students going down the same time as you.

+The University typically sends out a spreadsheet of all students going to your area, grouped by employer.
+This is great, but takes a while to get started.

 Contact them and ask them to meet up somewhere in Waterloo for dinner.
-It gives everyone a great opportunity to meet each other, get a feel for who would be a good roommate for your style.
+It gives everyone a great opportunity to meet each other, get a feel for who would be a good roommate for you.

 <section id="Living-Tips" />
 ### Apartment Hunting Tips